Laser Biomedical Research Center (LBRC)

 Institutes of Health and directed by the late Professor Michael S. Feld.
-Currently, Dr. Ramachandra R. Dasari is the PI of the Center.
-In the near future, Professor Peter T. C. So will be the principal investigator whereas Professor Moungi G. Bawendi, Professor Andrei Tokmakoff, and Dr. Ramachandra R. Dasari will be the co investigators.
+Professor Peter T. C. So is the principal investigator whereas Professor Moungi G. Bawendi and Dr. Ramachandra R. Dasari are the co investigators.

 The LBRCs mission is to develop

 the basic scientific understanding and new techniques required for

 advancing the clinical applications of lasers and spectroscopy.
 Historically, the first clinical application of spectroscopy explored at the LBRC was laser therapy of atherosclerotic coronary artery disease (CAD).
 Efforts to develop a smart catheter for spectroscopy-guided laser ablation of coronary plaque led to development of an LBRC program for real time in vivo spectroscopic disease diagnosis.
 This program began with efforts to diagnose atherosclerosis, lately with a focus on vulnerable plaque, and then expanded to the diagnosis of cancer and pre-cancer.
 Some of the other major achievements of the Center include: